 - Listen – I constantly listen to what other people have to say, whether I am in the same room with them or watching what they write on Facebook, LinkedIn, Twitter, or other social networks.
 When you listen, you can sense their problems and find a way to help them.
 I picked up a client on Twitter one morning, simply by watching my Twitter stream.
 Someone I did not follow asked if anyone knew of a reliable Virtual Assistant.
 I immediately responded to his inquiry and was hired that day.
 I’ve been working with him now for over a year.
 Listening is vital.

 - Stay connected – Find a forum and virtual community for your industry.
 Stay connected with the people in that community as they can provide invaluable information and advice.
 There also can be cross-referrals with those in the community.
 As a virtual assistant, I highly recommend VAClassroom for their forum and their amazing educational opportunities.
-(I recommend them so highly, the link above does not contain an affiliate link.)

 Do these items take time?
 Of course they do.
 But think of it this way… you are investing time in building your business.
 I might be sitting in my favorite coffee shop at the moment, but I just wrote this blog post and connected with the person sitting next to me.
 What have you done for your business today?